AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If you have an unsatisfied judgment

-Arizona If you’ve received a revocation or suspension — for 3 years after the date you become eligible for reinstatement
+Arizona If you’ve received a revocation or suspension for failing to maintain proper insurance — for 3 years after the date you become eligible for reinstatement

 Colorado If you reinstate from specific revocations or suspensions